Watch: Woman jailed for taking abortion pills after legal limit during lockdown

-This has highlighted how important it is to know about how the process works here.
+The case has highlighted how important it is to know about how the process works in all areas of the UK.

 By law, those having an abortion are still required to explain their reasons for wanting one, and two doctors need to make sure the requirements of the Abortion Act are met.